 Table 10-A30 confirms all this, women being in most cases better-off if experiencing some employment spell around the age 54 rather than age 30 in the present exercise.
-Yet, do not forget that background situations differ: raising a child (and all policies related) around 30, caring an elderly around 54.
+Yet, do not forget that background situations differ : raising a child (and all policies related) around 30, caring an elderly around 54.

-The "outlier" for higher education when skipping the labor market for 6 years (137% for pension, in comparison with the same configuration around age 30) is remarkable and explained through its determinants in Table D-5.
+The "outlier" for higher education when skipping the labor market for 6 years (145% for pension, in comparison with the same configuration around age 30) is remarkable and explained through its determinants in Table D-6.
 The table shows that the Tangency effect is dominant.
-When shifting the breaking events (unemployment and a 6-year full stop in career) from around age 30 to age 54, the wage penalty is dramatically reduced, giving an advantage to the latter configuration, hence a gain of 29.1%.
-The duration also is quite in favor of a break around 54, given that both all periods spent for caring the elderly can be considered for pension valorization and the unemployment benefit is served during a longer period46 hence
+When shifting the breaking events (unemployment and a 6-year full stop in career) from around age 30 to age 54, the wage penalty is dramatically reduced, giving an advantage to the latter configuration, hence a gain of 33.0%.
+The durations are also is in favor of a break around 54, given that all periods spent for caring the elderly can be considered as CONTRIBUTORY PERIODS (see Section 3.1) and the unemployment benefit is served during a longer period40 hence +15.6%.
+Despite a resulting negative shape effect (-6.2%), the balance in terms of pension benefit is clearly positive if breaking around 54 : +44.7%.

-45 Up to a second year, rather than 12 months only.
+39 Up to a second year, rather than 12 months only.